julian-lm-cabezas/starter-hub-android-web-example/README.md

 - Docker configuration for kubernetes deploy found in DockerFile
 - Nginx configuration found in /docker/nginx-default.conf
 - Environment variables found in .env.production file
+- Android config file found in android/app/src/main/AndroidManifest.xml

+## Plugins to native hardware

+Capacitor includes plenty plugins to access native hardware, such as device storage or geolocation.

+See docs on [Plugins](https://capacitorjs.com/docs/plugins) to search for desired plugin.

 ## Contributors